-\Clean In Place (CIP) - an equipment cleaning procedure that occurs with all the equipment left "in place" and a cleaning program of some kind occurs.
-This procedure is sometimes part of larger procedure where equipment is partially cleaned in some way while still assembled and then broken down for a deeper clean before being assembled again and then "flushed" through (clean in place).
+Clean In Place (CIP) - an equipment cleaning procedure that occurs with all the equipment left "in place" and a cleaning program of some kind occurs.
+This procedure is sometimes part of larger procedure where equipment is partially cleaned in some way while still assembled and then broken down for a deeper clean before being assembled again and then "flushed" through (clean in place) by the circulation or flowing by mechanical means through a piping system of a detergent solution, water rinse and sanitizing solution onto or over equipment surfaces that require cleaning.
+CIP does not include the cleaning of equipment such as band saws, slicers or mixers that are subjected to in-place manual cleaning without the use of a CIP system.